How to Duplicate Pages and Posts in WordPress

 If you manage several websites for a client, for instance, you will better appreciate what duplicator plugins can do.

-We showed you five different duplicator plugins that work pretty well.
-And they are all free.
+We have shown you three different duplicator plugins that work pretty well.

 Do bear in mind that these plugins may not work if the pages you want to duplicate were created with page builders like Divi, Elementor, etc. Some page builders give you the option of duplicated designed pages.
 It’s best you use them rather than duplicator plugins.